-- `Logical Computations in Multi-Agent Systems', in the Sino-European Winter School on Logic Language Information (SELLC), Guanghzou, China, Dec'10.
+- `Logical Computations in Multi-Agent Systems' course, Sino-European Winter School on Logic Language Information (SELLC), Guanghzou, China, Dec'10.

-- OASIS, From Oct 2008 to Oct 2013, seminar series of the Foundations group, Dept of CS, Oxford.
+- OASIS seminar series, from Oct 2008 to Oct 2013, seminar series of the Foundations group, Dept of CS, Oxford.

 - Cakes talks, Hilary and Trinity 2012, Dept of CS, Oxford.